 Sale of Excess Property and Railroad Materials

-Railroad companies often remove tracks and ties when they abandon a corridor.
-However, you may find that the railroad is willing to sell more than just the corridor, and salvaging railroad materials could raise significant funds for trail development.
+Generally, state and federal regulations require railroads to return corridors to their original condition upon abandonment, which includes the removal of tracks, ties and other structures.
+In most cases, the railroad will remove all salvageable materials before the final property transaction of a railroad corridor.
+However, you may find that the railroad is willing to sell more than just the corridor, and salvaging railroad materials, such as steel rails, could raise significant funds for trail development.
 The value of these materials and any excess property will need to be taken into account when appraising the corridor.